 - 1. The evidence to support the plausibility of aerosol transmission of influenza is stronger now than it was prior to the 2009 pandemic.
 However, considerations of the infectious dose needed for onward transmission and whether these are regularly achieved through aerosol inhalation have not yet been determined.
 The relative importance of aerosol transmission compared to other routes is still unknown. - 2.
-Recommendations apply to patients with proven or suspected pandemic influenza. - 3.
-All persons (staff and visitors) present on an ICU (including neonatal ICU) housing pandemic influenza patient(s) to be provided with single use FFP3 respirators at all times (unless all patients are isolated in negative pressure side rooms when only staff entering the room(s) need to wear a respirator). - 4.
+All persons (staff and visitors) present on an ICU/HDU (including neonatal ICU) housing pandemic influenza patient(s) to be provided with single use FFP3 respirators at all times (unless all patients are isolated in negative pressure side rooms when only staff entering the room(s) need to wear a respirator). - 3.
 All general ward, community, ambulance and social care staff to wear single use FRSM for close patient contact.
-The exception is the performance of AGPs (in isolated areas when practicable) when staff should wear respirators. - 5.
-All staff using facial PPE will also use gloves and aprons. - 6.
+The exception is the performance of AGPs (in isolated areas when practicable) when staff should wear respirators. - 4.
+All staff using facial PPE will also use gloves and aprons. - 5.
 Eye protection is considered to be necessary.
 Eye protection to be worn when in close contact.
 When recommendation is for FRSM, single use mask with integral visor is considered more desirable than glasses but either suffices.